 North Carolina Reads

-North Carolina Humanities’ North Carolina Reads program is a statewide book club featuring five books that explore issues of racial, social, and gender equality and the history and culture of North Carolina.
+North Carolina Reads is North Carolina Humanities’ award-winning, statewide book club!
+North Carolina Reads annually features five books that explore issues of racial, social, and gender equity and the history and culture of North Carolina.
+All featured books pose critical questions about how North Carolinians view their personal roles in helping to promote and form a more just and inclusive society.
 Throughout the fall, we’ll be reading the books and gathering for discussion.
-To participate in the program, call us to sign up, pick up a copy of the books, read along, and join our discussion events scheduled over the next few months.
+To participate in the program, sign up, pick up a copy of the books, read along, and join our discussion events scheduled over the next few months.

 Registration is required to participate in the NC Reads events.
 Register here.